kjama01/kjama01/README.md

 I'm a technology enthusiast who enjoys setting new challenges for myself and raising the bar every time...

-🖥️ My primary focus has been on frontend technologies, but I am now extending my skills to the backend in order to become a fullstack developer.
+🖥️ My primary focus has been on frontend technologies, but I am now broadening my expertise into backend development, computer networks, and cybersecurity, in order to build a more comprehensive IT skill set.

 📖 I’m currently learning Angular and Spring Boot.